 Whatever the reasons might be, learning how to delete a WordPress theme is one of those things everyone should know, and today we’re explaining just that!

 Sometimes we need to make changes that include uninstalling or deleting the theme, or even the whole website.
-This can include different processes and different situation, so to be sure we are on the same page let’s first differentiate situations:
+How to remove themes from WordPress can include different processes and different situation, so to be sure we are on the same page let’s first differentiate situations:

 - Uninstall an inactive theme